 An understanding through ecstasy.

 “If we can’t let go of our self, orgasm becomes difficult.
 In the ecstasy of love, the mental specter of our self becomes unsustainable.
 We live without a story for a few moments.
 If we need others to see beyond our ideas of ourselves, then possessiveness haunts us.
-We become a burden to others and … Read More
+We become a burden to … Read More

 Excerpt from The Relevance of Kabir

 “The word excessive means something when talking of salt, sex or any experience.
 Even water will kill you if you drink too much.
 When we believe some experience or possession will do something it cannot, before we give up the belief, we are likely to see if more will accomplish the desired effect.
 Our … Read More

 Excerpted from the introduction to The Relevance of Kabir.
 By Todd Vickers

 Let us let go of taboos when encountering poems.
 A lyricist mixes metaphors like a cook making soup.
 Before you taste this broth, be warned, I like spice!
 When we allow bold statements, we quickly clarify ideas that might otherwise be obscure, … Read More